ashuppal/whisperPPT/README.md

 It uses the following APIs:

-1. Whisper: Converts audio to text
+1. Whisper: Converts audio to text.
 2. OpenAI: Summarizes text into slides.
 3. PptxGenJS: Converts slides into a PowerPoint presentation.